Latitudeda/PhotoCAD_Docs/docs/en/example_manual/useful_boolean_btn_layers.rst

-Boolean operations between different layers
+Boolean operations between geometry and layers
 ===================================================

 * Get the layers of the PCell: ``device.polygon_set(layer=TECH.LAYER.XXX)``